Guinness Foreign Extra Stout: Production

-FES is produced at Diageo owned breweries in Nigeria, Kenya, Ghana, Cameroon, Ethiopia, Tanzania, Uganda, Seychelles, Malaysia and Jamaica.
+FES is produced at Diageo controlled breweries in Kenya, Tanzania, Uganda and Seychelles.
 In addition, it is produced under licence in 39 other countries.
 Diageo has brewing arrangements with the Castel Group to license brew and distribute Guinness in the Democratic Republic of Congo, Gambia, Gabon, Ivory Coast, Togo, Benin, Burkina Faso, Chad, Mali and Guinea.

 FES is the oldest variant of Guinness that is still available, although its ingredients and production methods have varied over time.
 In 1824, it had an original gravity (OG) of 1082.
 After a peak in strength in 1840, when the beer had an OG of 1098, by 1860, the beer was reduced to its current standard strength of around 1075 OG.
 FES was originally brewed with pale and brown malts.
 Black malt was used from 1819, and by 1828 its use had entirely replaced brown malt.
 In 1883, the beer was produced with 85 per cent pale malt, 10 per cent amber malt and 5 per cent roasted malt.
 From 1929 – 1930 onwards, Guinness switched from using roasted malt in the beer's production to roasted barley.
 Amber malt continued to be added to the grist until 1940.
 Flaked barley was introduced in the early 1950s, and the hopping rate was decreased.

 Originally a bottle conditioned beer, FES has been pasteurised to ensure quality consistency since 1948.
 Since 1950, in an attempt to recreate the flavour profile of bottle conditioned FES, the beer has been produced by blending fresh FES with two per cent FES that has been aged for up to 100 days, and has developed a high lactic acid content.
 Finally, the beer is allowed to mature in the bottle for 28 days before being sent out for distribution.